Windows 95, 98, XP, 7, 10 and 11 All Startup Sounds

 4. Click on “Change settings that are currently unavailable.”Fast Startup Greyed out Windows 11

-5. Uncheck the box next to “Turn on fast startup (recommended)” and click “Save changes.”Turn off Fast Startup in Windows 11
+5. Uncheck “Turn on fast startup (recommended)” and click “Save changes.”Turn off Fast Startup in Windows 11

-1. Right-click on the speaker icon in the system tray, select “Open Sound Settings“.How to open sound settings in Windows 11
+1. Right-click on the speaker icon in the system tray and choose “Open Sound Settings“.How to open sound settings in Windows 11

-2. Next, scroll down and select “More sound settings” to open the Advanced Sound Settings window.More sound settings Windows 11
+2. Scroll down and select “More sound settings” to open the Advanced Sound Settings window.More sound settings Windows 11

-3. In the Sound window, go to the “Sounds” tab and check the box next to “Play Windows Startup sound“.Play Windows Startup Sound option
+3. In the Sound window, go to the “Sounds” tab and check “Play Windows Startup sound“.Play Windows Startup Sound option

 4. Click “Apply” and then “OK” to save your changes.